Ayush-Kumar-732/Pulmonary-Disease-Classifier-ML-Model/README.md

 - Dataset originally sourced from Kaggle (specific listing link no longer available)- the raw CSV file used for this project is included in this repository: [`lung data.csv`](./lung%20data.csv)
 - To explore the source code for this ML project, view the Jupyter notebook here: [Copy_of_Pulmonary_Disease_Classification_project.ipynb](./Copy_of_Pulmonary_Disease_Classification_project.ipynb)
-- Built as a personal project to practice end-to-end machine learning — from data analysis to a deployed, working web application
+- Built as a personal project to practice end-to-end machine learning — from data analysis to a deployed, working web application.